Have you heard the news? Google Penguin is officially part of core search algorithm.

-Some of them can be quite harmful to your website, connecting you to spammy websites that have nothing to do with your content.
+Some backlinks can be quite harmful to your website, connecting you to some spammy URL that has nothing to do with your content.
 Even though you didn’t solicit such a link, there is no way that Google can know this.
 Instead, the search engine sees it as a bad link building practice and is prepared to penalize you because of it.

 In order to prevent this from happening, you should find a way to remove it.

-First thing which person should do is to contact webmaster of the website.
-Through direct communication, you should ask a person to remove the problematic link.
+First thing which person should do is to contact webmaster of a website.
+Through direct communication, you should ask a person to remove problematic link from one of their posts.

 Unfortunately, even with our best attempts, this is not always possible.
 You have to have in mind that some individuals are intentionally linking to your website as a way to penalize you.
 Luckily for us, Google has given us another option.
-By disavowing links Google doesn’t wish to see, we are able to solve this issue.
+By disavowing links Google doesn’t wish to see, we are able to solve the issue.

 What is disavow file and disavow tool?

 You are probably wondering now what is disavow and how to disavow links by uploading a disavow file to the disavow tool.

-Disavow file is type of a file that gives instructions to Google.
+Disavow file is type of a document that gives instructions to Google.
 We use it as a way to notify the search engine which links we would like to ignore by putting them on a disavow list.

 There are numerous ways to present it.
-However, we always recommend that you are thorough.
+However, I always recommend that you are thorough.